U.S. Stock Market: Trying To Understand The Bulls

 And as market participants are slowly realizing the full magnitude and estimates are getting worse and worse there are several indicators telling us already, that a quick V-shaped recovery is extremely unlikely.
 On aspect, that is demonstrating the full magnitude in a dramatic fashion is the labor market.

 But when looking closer at the statistics, it should put us in a positive mood.
 First of all, the biggest part was only unemployed for less than 5 weeks (about 14.3 million people).
-About 7 million people were already unemployed for 5 to 14 weeks and “only” 1.8 million people were unemployed for 15 weeks or more.
+About 7 million people were already unemployed for 5 to 14 weeks and "only" 1.8 million people were unemployed for 15 weeks or more.
 And if the biggest part is only unemployed for a few weeks, the impacts on the financial situation of these people might be limited (in most cases it will be possible to pay the bills if someone is only unemployed for a few weeks instead of several months or even longer).
-And when looking even closer at the data, we see that “only” 2.5 million people were not on temporary layoffs, while more than 18 million people in April were on temporary layoff.
-And for many people, analysts and market participants it seems reasonable to expect that these people will have a job within a few weeks when the economy is returning to normal again.
+And when looking even closer at the data, we see that "only" 2.5 million people were not on temporary layoffs, while more than 18 million people in April were on temporary layoff.
+And for many people, analysts, and market participants, it seems reasonable to expect that these people will have a job within a few weeks when the economy is returning to normal again.

 (Source: Bureau of Labor Statistics)

 If I would tell you without any background information that 37 million people lost their job (close to 25% of the labor force) and also told you that everything will be fine within a few months you would call me insane.
 Now one can argue, that this has never happened before and it is different this time (which is actually true).
-The unemployment rate never rose so dramatic in just a few weeks and one can be optimistic it will decline in a similar fashion.
+The unemployment rate never rose so dramatically in just a few weeks and one can be optimistic it will decline in a similar fashion.
 However, it usually takes several years to bring the employment rate down again to previous levels.
 In October 2009, the unemployment rate peaked at 10.0% and it took 16 months (until February 2011) to bring the unemployment rate to 9.0% and till November 2013 to bring it to 7.0%.

 I for my part have a hard time believing that 80-90% of the people that got laid off will actually be rehired again in a few weeks.
 Yes, many businesses will reopen again and need employees again.
 But some businesses might never open again, companies will go bankrupt in the coming months and quarters and several companies that are optimistic right now, that they will survive this might realize in a few months, that they have to file for bankruptcy or decrease their staff in a drastic way.